Jeniamakarchik/Jeniamakarchik/README.md

 💡 I have a strong foundation in data science and over five years of practical experience in AI.
 Currently, I am focused on advancing image analysis tools and methodologies.

-🏊‍♀️ Beyond research, I’m an open water swimming enthusiast.
+🏊‍♀️ Beyond research, I am an open water swimming enthusiast.

 🎯 Join me on this journey as I explore application of AI in healthcare.